the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 3.5 Code of Conduct Enforcement

-A detailed enforcement policy is available in the Enforcement Manual.
+A detailed enforcement policy is available in the Enforcement Manual in section 5.

 ## 3.6 Terminology Used in Report Handling and Enforcement Manuals